If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Manufacturing Your Product In House

-It's also very common to manufacture your dropshipping on your own - either from your home or in a commercial space.
+It's also very common to manufacture your drop shipping service on your own - either from your home or in a commercial space.

 In order to get the product right, you may want to consider experimenting with different designs and recipes until you find the perfect one.